ThyR7/ThyR7/README.md

 6. Goto Run and select `Run withour debugging` or `Ctrl + F5`
 7. Select compiler from list.

-8. If `.vscode/tasks.json` not made automatocally, you can copy paste it from here.
+8. If `.vscode/tasks.json` (A file named tasks.json in .vscode folder in your working directory) not made automatically, you can copy paste it from here.
    ```json
 	{
     	"tasks": [